Big D (Depression)

 Each sends the same message:

-The situation so serious
+The situation is so serious

 It can’t be serious